Teriimaevarua II: Heiress of Bora Bora

 In 1843, King Tapoa II, having no biological children, asked the Queen of Tahiti, his closest relative, to choose an heir from among her offspring.
 Privileging her sons for her own succession, Queen Pōmare offered her eldest daughter, Maevarua, as a potential heir to the Kingdom of Bora Bora.

 The king accepted and Maevarua Pōmare received, at the age of four, the title of Crown Princess of Bora Bora.
 Consequently, she was obliged renounce her rights to the throne of Tahiti for herself and her descendants.
+By the year 1855, she was already known by the name Teari'imaevarua, which bears the same meaning as Teri'imaevarua.

 In 1850, she left the island of Tahiti to join her future kingdom.
 King Tapoa II, took care of completing her education by employing British tutors for the princess.

 Queen of Bora Bora

-On July 3 1860, after the death of King Tapoa II, she became Queen of Bora Bora.
+King Tapoa II died on 19 May 1860.
+Maevarua succeeded him as Queen of Bora Bora.
 Besides Bora Bora, the kingdom encompassed the islands of Tupai, Maupiti, Maupihaa, Motu One, and Manuae.
-She ruled under the name Teri'i-maeva-rua II.
-Her coronation took place on July 30, 1860.
+She ruled under the name Teri'imaevarua II.
+Her coronation took place on 3 August 1860 at Bora Bora.

 On 28 February 1866, she married Prince Temauriari'i, of the Ma'i princely family of Bora Bora.
 He was seven years her junior.
 Their union remained childless.

-Teri'i-maeva-rua’s next brother, Tamatoa, had, much like herself, been adopted by the childless king of Raiatea, and ruled the kingdom until his deposition in 1871.
+Teri'imaevarua’s next brother, Tamatoa, had, much like herself, been adopted by the childless king of Raiatea, and ruled the kingdom until his deposition in 1871.
 She adopted his third daughter, Princess Ari'i-ʻOtare Pōmare, as her heir.

 Death and aftermath

-Teri'i-maeva-rua II died on 12 February, 1873, at the age of thirty-one.
+Teri'imaevarua II died on 12 February, 1873, at the age of thirty-one.
 Her niece succeeded to the throne, taking the name Teri'i-maeva-rua III.
 The new queen was still only a child, so Prince Temauriari'i acted as regent until her majority.

-Queen Teri'i-maeva-rua III’s reign saw the growing threat of imperialism.
+Queen Teri'imaevarua III’s reign saw the growing threat of imperialism.

 The German Empire’s aims at colonial expansion, particularly in the Pacific, became a serious threat to the interests of the French Republic.
 This prompted France to declare the Leeward Islands under a provisional protectorate in 1880, in violation of the 1847 Jarnac Convention.
 In 1888, France and Britain agreed to abrogate their previous treaty and allow the French to annex the Leeward Islands.
 Royal power remained in effect until Teri'i-maeva-rua III’s abdication in 1895.

 Today, the island of Bora Bora is a part of French Polynesia.